< Back to Glossary

 Alongside looking at the value of a transaction, monitoring also includes looking at whether customers are PEPs (see PEP – Politically Exposed Persons) or on any sanctions lists.

-Why is transaction monitoring important?
+Why is AML transaction monitoring important?

 Financial regulators around the world have made transaction monitoring a regulator requirement.
 As such, it is now a vital part of meeting AML and counter-terrorist financing (CTF) requirements.